floschnell/properwatcher/tutorial/3_dynamodb.md

 ## Creating the DynamoDb

-First of all, make sure that you have set the preferred region (right top, next to your username).
-Next, navigate to the DynamoDb service.
-If you haven't used it yet, it will offer to create a new database table.
+Within the AWS management console, navigate to the DynamoDb service.
+If you haven't used it yet, it will offer to create a new database table right away.

 When you create a new table, you need to set a name and a primary key.
 While the name can be chosen freely, the primary key needs to be called `id` and of type _character string_.